 BP4 To avoid competitive distortions access should be mandated regardless of the technical solution insofar as it is proportionate, possible and efficient.
-Different treatment of copper and fibre access should be justified and non-discriminatory, and should be motivated by differences in identified competition problems between copper and fibre.7
+Different treatment of copper and fibre access should be justified and nonarises Best practice remedies in the network where entrants are able to achieve a minimum scale allowing a viable business case thereby making access ineffective. discriminatory, and should be motivated by differences in identified competition problems between copper and fibre.7